Student Support & Appeals

 • have previously supplied their USI (Unique Student Identifier) number to the Registrar Dept via the student portal (The College will not issue any certificates to students without obtaining a verified USI for the individual according to the requirements set out in the Student Identifiers Act 2014.)

 The dress code for the Graduation Ceremony is semi-formal.
 Students will not be able to participate in the Ceremony if dressed inappropriately.
+Higher Ed students will be required to wear Regalia and given information about Regalia hire in their invitation to graduate.

 Record Keeping